Capstone in Earth and Climate Sciences

 - Work with an ECS academic advisor to produce a high-quality application.

 - Once accepted to a program, discuss your project with your research mentor.
-Submit a brief letter of commitment from your research mentor and a 1–2-page proposal that you have written, describing how the project will meet capstone requirements, to Alice Doughty (see detailed instructions below in section 3).
+Submit a brief letter of commitment from your research mentor and a 1–2-page proposal that you have written, describing how the project will meet capstone requirements, to Alice Bernosky (see detailed instructions below in section 3).

 - Register for ERS 499.

-- The research mentor will need to email Alice Doughty before grades are due to confirm that the project has been completed.
+- The research mentor will need to email Alice Bernosky before grades are due to confirm that the project has been completed.
 If a final presentation of some kind was not part of your research experience, then you’ll be required to present your work at UMaine either at the annual student symposium (typically held in April of each year) or some other public event.

 ERS 498: Senior Thesis